Yourm5m5/Ai-File-Sorter/README.md

 The application processes files using a strict, multi-tier execution pipeline designed for safety and speed:

 1. **Project Guard Rails & Exclusions:** The script scans your target path.
 If it identifies folder structures containing development markers (like `.git`, `node_modules`, `venv`, or project solution files), it pauses and prompts you with a confirmation window.
 You can uncheck these folders so your active code workspaces stay untouched.
-2. **Sensitive Data Shielding:** Filenames matching privacy patterns or containing explicit keywords (such as `password`, `secret`, `vault`, or `private`) are blocked from entering the batch arrays entirely.
-3. **Local Cache Signatures:** To reduce unnecessary AI overhead, the app generates a temporary signature hash for file types.
+2. **Local Cache Signatures:** To reduce unnecessary AI overhead, the app generates a temporary signature hash for file types.
 Recurring files are matched instantly using this local cache.
-4. **Local LLM Evaluation:** Uncached items are compiled into chunks and evaluated locally by Ollama.
+3. **Local LLM Evaluation:** Uncached items are compiled into chunks and evaluated locally by Ollama.
 The AI assigns an optimal, nested directory path (e.g., changing a chaotic layout of mechanical drawings, receipts, and audio samples into organized tracks like `3D_Models_and_CAD/Mechanical_Parts`, `Documents/Invoices`, and `Media/Audio`).

 ---